BoomerangProject/boomerang-wiki/architecture/SkedaddleOnboarding.md

 8. Boomerang prompts user to remove old recovery key, and generate a new one, and put it somewhere safe.
 (Can't continue until new code generated)
 9. User owns and is logged into a Boomerang account pre-loaded with Boom tokens.

+Skedaddle is now in charge of Identity recovery, the Boomerang DAPP will list Skedaddle as the Identity Provider key in registered devices, if user hasn't removed the Identity Provider key.
+Boomerang DAPP will link to a skedaddle Identity Recovery website.

+With this proposed solution, there is a more clear division between Skedaddle and Boomerang when it comes to architecture:

+The Boomerang Foundation will own the the DAPP and the architecture that supports it, including the caching layer and Skedaddle will handle identity recovery and identity generation.

+This gives Skedaddle a huge opportunity to create a Skedaddle Identity Provisioning Service and a Skedaddle Identity Recovery service and turn Skedaddle into not only a company that does transportation, but provides Web3 services.
+If Skedaddle builds the infrastructure for provisioning ethereum identities and providing identity recovery to Boomerang, then it is just a few engineering steps away from allowing Skedaddle to provision a identities and handle recovery for any DAPP.